GenesisFR/HowToBecomeGoodAtShooters/README.md

 - the Scavenged Skills directive can be bypassed with the Rigger backpack
 - the survivalist medkit acts as a sphere, just like the Jammer pulse, so you can heal people above/below you
 - when medkitting with the fragile armor directive, use Perfectly Efficient
-- when reviving a downed teammate, you can use them as bullet shield
+- when reviving a downed teammate, you can use them as bullet shield (since they become immune to damage)
 - when your health is depleted, you have a 1-2s buffer to take cover before going down, it's disabled until you're back to full health, which takes around 30s without taking damage (TODO: test the cooldown duration)
 - you can donate resources from the Projects tab on your map
 - you can instantly decon all items marked for junk if you hold TAB while moving the mouse or press SHIFT + TAB
 - you can kill enemies stuck behind doors with the Oxidizer
 - you can refresh the golden bullet by deconstructing a skill or not targeting any mob with it (ex: firefly)
+- you can revive teammates without being next to them by moving over and away from their body (TODO: test if it's affected by downed/dead state and walking/running)
 - you can skip real-time cutscenes by dodge rolling or aiming

 ### True Sons